UC policy protects against outsourcing of services that can be provided by university employees.

 - What about concessions?

-- Concessions is defined as the sale of food and/or beverages at a function where said products are sold directly to the guests by a commercial provider.
+- "Concessions" are defined as the sale of food and/or beverages at a function where said products are sold directly to the guests by a commercial provider.
 On the UC Davis campus, UC Davis Dining Services has the first right of refusal for ALL concessionary service.
-Please direct your request for concessions to email@example.com.
+Please direct your request for concessions to firstname.lastname@example.org.
 Requests will be reviewed by Conference and Event Services and routed to UC Davis Dining Services for final approval.

 - Are promotional items, like T-shirts, mugs, keychains and bags, considered a covered service?

 Repro Graphics currently does not print promotional items, so these are not considered a covered service.
 However, you can still take advantage of their relationship and contracts with thousands of suppliers by ordering promotional items through Repro Graphics.
-Please note: If you intend to use a UC Davis trademark and decide not to partner with Repro Graphics to use their vendors, you will still need to choose a licensed vendor.
+Please note: If you intend to use a UC Davis trademark and decide not to partner with Repro Graphics to use their vendors, you are still required to choose a licensed vendor.

 - How can I request a carve out?